segunak/SegunAkinyemi.com/docs/_posts/2022-10-03-excerpts-from-the-imitation-of-christ.md

 > <cite>Book One, Chapter 25</cite>

 > Always remember your end and do not forget that lost time never returns.
-Without care and diligence you well never acquire virtue.
+Without care and diligence you will never acquire virtue.
 >
 > <cite>Book One, Chapter 25</cite>